This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy situated in a residential area of Ascot.
 It is part of a small independent chain of pharmacies.
-The pharmacy mainly supplies NHS prescriptions and it sells a small range of over-the counter (OTC) medicines and other retail products.
-It also offers seasonal flu vaccinations and some other NHS funded services including Medicine Use Reviews (MURs), New Medicines Service (NMS) and the Community Pharmacist Consultation Service (CPCS).
+The pharmacy mainly supplies NHS prescriptions, and it sells a small range of over‐the counter (OTC) medicines and other retail products.
+It provides some other NHS funded services including the New Medicines Service (NMS) and the Pharmacy First Service.
+And it offers seasonal covid and flu vaccinations.

 Inspection summary findings